 25 Oct 18: HMRC announce a deferment of implementation for some.

-28 Sep 18: HMRC have published Making Tax Digital Research – Attitudes, Behaviour and Engagement.
+28 Sep 18: HMRC have published MTD Research – Attitudes, Behaviour and Engagement.

 21 Aug 18: Guidance on for VAT registered businesses.